m-onz/bugbountyhunting2024/bug-bounty-hunting.md

 * I've always been interested in infosec but never employed as my main job.
 * I like programming, distributed systems, linux, BSD & much more.

-# some projects I've built in the past
+# Some projects I've built in the past

 * turning target system controlled by a webpage from any device.
 Attempted to add bullet tracking using computer vision.
 * drone detection systems using computer vision and machine listening
 * a p2p data privacy platform including crypto architecture

-# some of my accomplishments
+# Some of my accomplishments

 * I became the lead front engineer for an aviation software company
 * I fixed a horrendous micro-service architecture for a fintech company